This Bacon, Brie & Cranberry Short Crust Tart is a great sweet & savoury tart that is perfect for warmer evenings when lighter meals are on the cards!

 I’m super pleased with how these bacon, brie & cranberry short crust tart s turned out.
 Crisp golden shortcrust pastry, a layer of beautifully sweet whole cranberry jelly, crunchy bacon and red onions under a layer of cheesy Cornish brie.
 It’s just a super well-balanced dish and really light too!

-Those classic flavours worked so well in a tart.
-When does bacon and cheese not work out okay?
-They had lots of different textures it’s such a delight to cut into and watch molten brie just ooze out.
+These flavours just work so well together, after all brie and cranberry tartlets are almost a staple right?
+When does adding bacon to anything not work out okay?
+Loads of different textures and such a delight to cut into and watch molten brie just ooze out.
 The sweetness of the cranberry was enough to cut through the cheese and add that extra element.

 So now, feeling thoroughly chuffed with myself I leave you to have a go.
 I served this with boiled new potatoes, a crisp baby leaf salad, homemade garlic croutons and a balsamic and olive oil dressing.
 I will be making this one again, VERY SOON.